HMPTech/k8/K8_SampleAspNetCore_Mvc_App/aksconfig_v2/ReadMe.txt

-This is an enabler to create a deployement.
+This is an enabler to create a deployment.
+It uses Loadbalance as service
-After successfull configuration, we need to do portforawarding using following command.

-kubectl port-forward  dplmnt-dotnetapps-5bfcdbc8d8-ptl82 8001:5001